orisi/oracle/README.md

 ## Building Orisi Docker Image from source

-If you want to have everything installed from sratch you can just download the Dockerfile from the source:
+If you want to have everything installed from scratch you can just download the Dockerfile from the source:
 ```
 git clone https://github.com/83tb/zenoracles.git
 cd zenoracles
 docker build -t zenoracle .
 ```

-Whole process should take around 20 minutes.
+>Whole process should take around 20 minutes.
 Your mileage may vary.

 ## Running Orisi Oracles on Google Compute Engine